ignacio-flores/income-under-the-carpet/README.md

 # income-under-the-carpet

-Here you will find all the necessary STATA code and data to reproduce results from:
+Here you will find all the necessary STATA code and data to reproduce results from (please cite the corresponding paper if using data and/or code):

 "THE CAPITAL SHARE AND INCOME INEQUALITY: INCREASING GAPS BETWEEN MICRO AND MACRO-DATA" by Ignacio Flores, published in the Journal of Economic Inequality